 In vacant or in pensive mood,

 They flash upon that inward eye

 And then my heart with pleasure fills,

 Wordsworth seems to savor solitude, and although alone time can be truly beneficial, this podcast on loneliness might cause you to form new viewpoints on the power of and the need for human connections.

-A just released study says that Mellenials are "The Loneliest Generation" and that a third of them say they always or often feel lonely.
+A just-released study says that Millennials are "The Loneliest Generation" and that a third of them say they always or often feel lonely.
 While loneliness is an issue across ages, younger adults seem the most affected at this time.

 We’ve got an idea for an “each one reach one” movement.
 Our goal would be to strive to build more meaningful connections between people.
 This could help put the brakes on loneliness; because even if we’re not feeling alone at the moment, someone else probably is.

-First step, please realize that this world needs YOU and is better with YOU around!
+The first step, please realize that this world needs YOU and is better with YOU around!
 Second, try to say YES more often when you are invited to something social.
-Third idea, please consider starting something new based on anything that you are passionate about.
+The third idea, please consider starting something new based on anything that you are passionate about.
 Do you love books?
 Try joining or starting a book club.
 If cooking is your specialty, perhaps a cooking club.
 You get the idea!